-The AW15 collection introduced two new Alice Made This processes - Military Hardware and Military Tailoring.
-The Military Hardware manufacturing process led to a change in the customary Alice Made This cufflink; for the first time, a chain link was designed, instead of a solid stem.
+The AW15 collection introduced two new Alice Made This processes that are usually used to make Military uniforms and both tehir hardware and tailoring.
+The Military Hardware manufacturing process is a deep draw stamping process and led to a change in the customary Alice Made This cufflink; for the first time, a chain link was designed, instead of a solid stem.

 Our designer Alice has always focused on the manufacturing process first and foremost, with the production dictating and influencing the designs.
 When it came to investigating the Military Hardware process, it became clear that a chain link would be the obvious choice.
 In previous collections, our cufflinks have been formed using a precision turned metal process from a solid bar of metal, which meant that the cufflink has a solid stem.